- Please remove your pop up blocker prior to submitting the Declaration of Intent.

 "Submit Your Declaration of Intent" button located at the bottom of form.
 After you click the submit button, you will receive a screen that shows a 36 unique character parent signature line as well as the date of submittal.

 Print and save a copy of this form for your records.
 This is the only document you are required to submit to the Georgia Department of Education.
 The Declaration of Intent form represents confirmation that your child/children are officially registered in Georgia's home study program.
 Your Declaration of Intent form with the digital signature on the parent/guardian signature line is the official document of the Georgia Home Study Program.
 This document should be used to obtain driver's license/permits, work permits, post-secondary admission, military enlistment, and for all other entities that require proof of educational enrollment for homeschool students.

 Once the child/children are officially registered as a home school student, you as the parent have similar rights and responsibilities of the Local Education Authority (District office).
 The parent is considered the superintendent, principal, teacher, and you can create and sign any document that relates to the educational needs of your child/children.

 If you wish to return your child to public school, you may do so at any time.
 You can create a withdrawal form and give it to the local school.
-The local school must validate each content area your child/children took while being home schooled.
+The local school must validate each content area your child/children took while being enrolled in a home study program.
 This validation process is unique to each district.
 If you have questions related to this process, please contact your local school district.